-If you have any questions after you read this, please don’t hesitate to contact our law firm for an initial consultation.
+If you have any questions after you read this, please don’t hesitate to contact our law firm for an initial strategy session.
 We will discuss the facts of your case and help you plan out a strategy that is right for you and a budget that makes sense.

 Orange County Domestic Violence & Restraining Orders

 1. Victims Who Seek A Domestic Violence Restraining Order